abbreviatedman/react-unit-03-intermediate-react/3d-routing/lesson/directions.md

 The next step to React Router is handling navigation.
 Normally in an application you would navigate with anchor tags, but React Router uses its own custom `Link` component to handle navigation.
 This `Link` component is just like an anchor tag that helps ensure all the routing and conditional re-rendering is handled properly, so you can use it just like your would a normal anchor tag.

-In `App.js`, make the following updates:
+In `App.jsx`, make the following updates:

 ```jsx
 // Include 'Link' in this import